"1WC" Employee of the Month Recognition Form

 Sebree Elementary Latina Dancers Perform at State Migrant Conference

-The Sebree Latina Dancers were invited by Judy Littleton, KDE Migrant Director, to perform at the State Migrant Conference in Bowling Green on September 18, 2014.
+The Sebree Latina Dancers were recently featured in the December 2014, State Migrant Magazine.
+Click HERE to read article.
+The Sebree Latina Dancers were invited by Judy Littleton, KDE Migrant Director, to perform at the State Migrant Education Fall Academy in Bowling Green on September 18, 2014.
 The students were also asked to present what college and career readiness means to them at a Student Round Table session.

 WCHS Open Positions